 Abandoned on a cinema seat

-On Christmas Eve 1928, as the Sheridan Square Movie Theatre was about to close, a month old baby was found abandoned.
+On Christmas Eve in 1928, as the Sheridan Square Movie Theatre was about to close, a month old baby was found abandoned.

 A note pinned to the baby girl’s dress read: